ministryofjustice/opg-reports/README.md

 - The *DEVELOPMENT* OIDC role ARN to use for pushing to ECR (`--ecr-login-push-arn`)
 - The github organisation slug (`--gh-org`)
 - The github team slug (`--gh-team`)

+It will then go over the code base and update all the relevent files - you should then be able to commit those changes and have a functional version.

+*Note:* Assumes infrastructure will be handled external to this repository.

 ## Manual